NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

 You want: nova
         384.6 yotta wa... = 0.48547175 nova
 ```
-**if the earth weighs 6.59+21 ton then; The sun radiated a mass equivalent to 90.41 earths over it's 4 billion year life or .0003 current solar masses or .28 Jupiter masses over it's four billion year life.**
+**If the Earth weighs 6.59×10²¹ ton, then the Sun radiated a mass equivalent to 90.41 Earths over its 4-billion-year life — or 0.0003 current solar masses, or 0.28 Jupiter masses, over its four-billion-year life.**

 **Interesting; 4 billion years star burn = Half of a Nova?**